The Grifters (film): Development

+Casting

-Meanwhile, John Cusack had read Jim Thompson's novel in 1985 and was so impressed by it that he wanted to turn the book into a film himself.
+John Cusack had read Jim Thompson's novel in 1985 and was so impressed by it that he wanted to turn the book into a film himself.
 When Cusack found out that Scorsese and Frears were planning an adaptation, he actively pursued a role in the project.
-Cusack has said that he saw the character of Roy Dillon as "a wonderfully twisted role to dive into."
+Cusack has said that he saw the character of Roy Dillon as "a wonderfully twisted role to dive into".
 To research his role, he studied with actual real-life grifters and learned card and dice tricks, as well as sleight-of-hand tricks, including the $20 switch that his character performs in the film.
 He succeeded using this trick at a bar, while practicing on a bartender he knew well.

-For the role of Lilly, Frears originally considered Cher but she became too expensive after the success of Moonstruck.
+For the role of Lilly, Frears originally considered Cher, but she became too expensive after the success of Moonstruck.
 Sissy Spacek also read the part of Lilly Dillon.

 Frears first contacted Anjelica Huston about playing Lilly in 1989 while she was filming Crimes and Misdemeanors, but after reading the script, she was unsure.
 Although she was "transfixed" by the story and the character, a scene in the script where Lilly is beaten so violently by Bobo Justus with a sack of oranges that she defecates alarmed Huston with its explicitness.
 A few months later, Frears contacted Huston again to see if she was still interested.
-Still wavering, Huston's talent agent Sue Mengers told her bluntly: "Anjelica, if Stephen Frears tells you he wants you to shit in the corner, then that's what you must do."
+Still wavering, Huston's talent agent Sue Mengers told her bluntly: "Anjelica, if Stephen Frears tells you he wants you to shit in the corner, then that's what you must do".
 The next day Huston auditioned for the role in front of Frears at the Chateau Marmont.
-Frears' initial reluctance to cast Huston, because she looked too much like "a lady", was resolved with the decision to cheapen her look with a bleached blond wig and "vulgar clothes."
+Frears' initial reluctance to cast Huston, because she looked too much like "a lady", was resolved with the decision to cheapen her look with a bleached blond wig and "vulgar clothes".
 To research her part, she studied women dealers at card parlors in Los Angeles County, California.

+Filming

+Principal photography of The Grifters began on October 23, 1989, with filming primarily occurring in Los Angeles.
+Locations included the Bryson Apartment Hotel.
+Additional filming took place over a three day-period in Phoenix, Arizona.

 The shoot was emotionally challenging for Huston.
 After completing the final scene between Lilly and Roy, she was so drained from the experience that she ran from the set and the studio.
 It took her hours to recover.
 After shooting the scene where Bobo Justus tortures Lilly for betraying him, Huston was so affected by the rough quality of the scene (which did not make the final cut of the film) that she spent that night throwing up.

 Annette Bening explained that she accepted being full frontally nude in this film because she felt the scenes were comedic rather than dramatic.
 "I thought I could do them because of the context it was in.
 It made sense to me.
-It was appropriate to the part, it wasn't exploitative," she said.
+It was appropriate to the part, it wasn't exploitative", she said.